Donets: Current

 The flow is slow, between 0.15 m/s at Chuhuiv and 1.41 m/s near Lysychansk.
 The river valley is wide: from 8–10 km in the upper part and up to 20–26 km downstream, and is asymmetrical.
 The right bank is usually high, sometimes with chalk cliffs, and is dissected by gullies.
 The left bank is more flat, contains numerous swamps, lakes and oxbow lakes, the largest of which is lake Lyman.
-The river is curvy, especially above the tributary river Oskil.
+The river is meandering, especially above the Oskil tributary.

-In the upstream, above Belgorod, the river contains several dams and small reservoirs.
-In the downstream, after the confluence of the Wolf River (Volchiya River), there is Pechenizke Reservoir (volume 86 km3), which supplies water to the city of Kharkiv.
-Below Pechenizke Reservoir, the Donets is fed by the Udy and by its largest tributary Oskil.
-There the valley widens and contains numerous oxbow lakes in its floodplain.
+Upstream, above Belgorod, the river contains several dams and small reservoirs.
+Downstream, below the confluence with the Wolf River (Volchiya River), there is the Pechenizke Reservoir (volume 86 km3), which supplies water to the city of Kharkiv.
+Below the Pechenizke Reservoir, the Donets is fed by the Udy and by its largest tributary, the Oskil.
+There the valley widens and its floodplain creates numerous oxbow lakes.
 Within Ukraine, the river flows between the Cisdesna plateau and the Donets lowland.
 In its middle, the river is partly fed by the Dnieper waters, which are brought though the Dnieper–Donbas–Seversky Donets channels which provide water to the coal industry of the Donets Basin (usually called the Donbas).
 Near the Russian city of Donetsk (Rostov oblast), the river crosses the Donets Ridge and flows in a narrow valley with steep and rocky slopes.
-In the lower part of Donets lowland, the flow is interrupted by sluices and is slow.
-At the delta it splits into three distributaries.
+In the lower part of the Donets lowland, the flow is interrupted by sluices and is slow.
+At the delta, it splits into three distributaries.